mynk-tmr/notes/ReactJS/Intermediate.md

 ## Higher Order Components

-Component which takes a component as input and returns it with extended functionalities.
+Component which takes a component as input and returns an enhanced version of it

 ```jsx
 const addLoader = (Component) => ({isLoading, ...props}) =>